DID YOU KNOW?

 - The latest and most comprehensive highway safety statistics are available at the Motor Vehicle Division website.

-- At least 45.48 percent of persons fatally injured and 27.92 percent of those suffering major incapacitating injuries were not wearing a seat belt or other protective device in 2014.
+- At least 42.53 percent of persons fatally injured and 23.82 percent of those suffering major incapacitating injuries were not wearing a seat belt in 2019.

-- In 2014, 20 pedestrians were fatally injured and 370 were injured in motor vehicle traffic crashes.
+- In 2019, 22 pedestrians were fatally injured and 367 were injured in roadway traffic crashes.

-- In 1987, Iowa's legislature provided that one-half of one percent of Iowa's Road Use Tax Fund be used for traffic safety improvements or studies on public roads under county, city or state jurisdiction.
-The program is funded with about $5 million per year in receipts.
+- In 1987, Iowa’s legislature provided that one-half of one percent of Iowa’s Road Use Tax Fund be used for traffic safety improvements or studies on public roads under state, county, or city jurisdiction.
+The program is funded with about $7.5 million per year in receipts.

-- There are 40 full-service safety rest areas and 16 parking-only sites in the state.
-In 2010, more than 15 million people visited these areas.
-Locate rest areas and services throughout Iowa.
+- There are 38 full-service safety rest areas and 15 parking-only sites in the state.
+In 2019, more than 16.5 million people visited these areas.